purpleposeidon/FzDocs/src/sockets.md

 Clicking on the shifter with a Logic Matrix Programmer ![LMP](textures/items/tool/matrix_programmer.png) will open a GUI to configure its behavior; this can be done in a socket block or on a servo.
 If the shifter is on a servo, then its properties can also be controlled using an Item Shifter Controller. ![Shifter Control](textures/blocks/servo/ctrl/shift_export.png)

+The back of the socket block must be adjacent to an inventory; this is called the "local inventory".
+(If the Item Shifter is on a servo, then the servo itself is the local inventory.)
+The inventory that the shifter points to is the "foreign inventory".
+The foreign inventory can be a block, or an entity (such as minecarts and servos).

 ![Item Shifter gui](screen/shiftergui.png)

 __Flow Direction__: This controls which way the items flow.
-The back of the socket block must be adjacent to an inventory; this is the "local inventory".
-(If the Item Shifter is on a servo, then the servo itself is the local inventory.)

 __Transfer Mode__: There are three modes:

 * "Stream Single Item" is the default mode.
 This makes the shifter behave like a hopper, excepting that a redstone signal enables rather than disabling.

 * "Pulse Exact Amount" transfers the amount of items specified in 'Amount'.
 It will not transfer fewer than the specified amount.
 It will grab items from multiple slots to get enough items.
 It will transfer each time it recieves a redstone pulse.

 * "Pulse Some Amount" transfers, at most, the amount specified.
 Unlike Pulse Exact, it will not pull from multiple slots at a time.
 It will transfer each time it recieves a redstone pulse.

 __Target Slot__: This specifies which slot to access in the foreign inventory; it does nothing with the local inventory.
 (If the value is -1, then items will go to/from any slot)

 __Amount__: How many items to move.
 Between 1 and 64.

 The Robotic Arm